 The major responsibility of the Events Planning Committee is to plan and facilitate the annual Millersburg Celebration that happens every September.

 Planning Commission Term: Three years One Vacancy

-The Planning Commission is made up of nine Council-appointed volunteers and oversees implementation of the City’s Development Code and Comprehensive Plan.
+The Planning Commission is made up of seven Council-appointed volunteers and oversees implementation of the City’s Development Code and Comprehensive Plan.
 The Planning Commission reviews and approves or denies applications for various types of land uses.